 If you notice any of these symptoms in your pet, check with your veterinarian.
 They can do blood and urine tests to check your pet's kidney function.

-How is Kidney Failure Treated?
+How is Chronic Kidney Disease Treated?